noobhead/react-mono-repo/src/component-library/README.md

 ```
 ## Documentation

+You can find the source of this package on [Github](https://github.com/noobhead/react-mono-repo.git).

-Documentation, Github and demo links to be updated soon.
+Documentation and demo links to be updated soon.